Northeast Pollinator Plants

 Macropis nuda (Dark-Legged Yellow Loosestrife bee)

-Naturalized in New England, native to NY, Mid-West and South Central US: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).
+Native to NE, Mid-West and South Central US: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).